-The choice to leverage cross team collaboration at your company is a no-brainer.
+The choice to improve cross team collaboration at your company is a no-brainer.
 After all, uniting experts from a variety of teams and departments in your organization is sure to lead to deeper insights, fresher perspectives and faster innovation, right?
 Yes, it absolutely can and should.
 But first, it’s important to remember that teams are made up of people and people need to connect and communicate with one another clearly before they can collaborate successfully.
 To ensure your cross team collaboration is set up for success, we’ve gathered a few tips that will help you prepare your team for corporate collaboration domination.

-Step #1: Get executive buy-in and support
+#1: Get executive buy-in and support

 According to a report in the Harvard Business Review, “75% of cross-functional teams are dysfunctional and fail on at least three of five criteria: 1) meeting a planned budget; 2.) staying on schedule; 3.) adhering to specifications; 4.) meeting customer expectations; and/or 5.) maintaining alignment with the company’s corporate goals.”
 While a 75 percent fail rate may be intimidating, the same research found that cross team projects championed by a high-level executive, or overseen by a team of leaders from different departments enjoyed a 76% success rate.
 That’s quite a turn-around.